matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 **Annotations Around Functions**

-- Type annotations for functions - Code we add to tell Typescript what type of arguments a function will receive and what type of values it will return.
+- Type annotations for functions: Code we add to tell Typescript what type of arguments a function will receive and what type of values it will return.
-- Type inference for functions - Typescript tries to figure out what type of value a function will return.
+- Type inference for functions: Typescript tries to figure out what type of value a function will return.

 **Annotations and Objects**